-Posted by Robert Half on 15 May 2015
+Posted by Robert Half on 30 October 2017

 For the most part, companies are aware of their need for big data analytics in understanding its customers, and how essential data mining is.

 The problem lies with how the data is being put to use.
 Though business decisions made by companies have been reliant on data.
 An absolute pity, given how a company can identify the buying trends of consumers from a quick analysis of the numbers.

 Now is a good time as any for companies to actively recruit these data wizards.
 This is an unusually broad category as data analysis is not limited to one specific feature.
 The likely candidates should preferably have been employed as one of the following:

 - Solutions architect